-Catholic Charities Archdiocese of New Orleans is an umbrella agency with 36 programs and one affiliated ministry delivering health and human services to the poor and vulnerable.
+Catholic Charities Archdiocese of New Orleans is an umbrella agency of diverse programs and ministries delivering health and human services to the poor and vulnerable.
 Catholic Charities services are rooted in the 8 civil parishes of the Archdiocese of New Orleans, with food and nutrition services benefitting the entire state of Louisiana.
 Catholic Charities serves the homeless, hungry, the elderly, at-risk youth, pregnant women, individuals with developmental delays, and many more.
 For more information, please visit www.ccano.org, follow us on Twitter at twitter.com/cathcharitiesNO or find us on Facebook at www.facebook.com/cathcharitiesNO.

 Apply online www.ccano.org or email resume to firstname.lastname@example.org.